jherax/proxy-storage/README.md

   - `command`_`{string}`_ Name of the API method to intercept.
 It can be `setItem`, `getItem`, `removeItem`, `clear`
   - `action`_`{function}`_ Callback executed when the API method is called.

-**Tip**: interceptors are registered in chain, allowing the transformation in chain of the value passed through.
+**TIP**: interceptors are registered in chain, allowing the transformation in chain of the value passed through.

 #### Example